tunjid/Tiler/readme.md

 ## Introduction

+### Paging as state

+Paging as state is the representation of paginated data in a form that is idiomatic and easy to consume with declarative and/or functional programming paradigms.
+This typically means the data paged through offers APIs that are identical to, or similar enough to a `List`; offering constant time or near constanr time access to items at indices, and the ability to introspect the items paged through.

+### Tiling as a paging as state implementation

 Tiling is a kotlin multiplatform experiment for loading chunks of structured data from reactive sources.

 Tiling is achieved with a Tiler; a pure function that has the ability to adapt any generic method of the form: